rjspencer/docs/theming.md

 	defaults to `false`

+supported
+:	a comma separated list of supported content types

+    accepted values are `blog`, `photos`, `statuses`, `videos`

+    defaults to `blog,statuses,videos,photos`

+limit
+:	the amount of blogs to list per page

+    defaults to `10`

+offset
+:	skip X number of items, still returns `limit` items

 ## FansiteContentView
 A view for a fansite content item piece. *Note: `{if:ActivityIs[%type]}` is also available within this module*